uibcdf/action-build-and-upload-conda-packages/README.md

 retention.
 Use an exact file identity and digest obtained from the staged candidate gate;
 package- or version-wide promotion is deliberately unsupported.

+Version 2.2.1 keeps public source/target verification unauthenticated and uses the token only for the label mutation.
+An upload-scoped token therefore remains sufficient; the Action does not require the broader `api:read` scope merely to inspect public metadata.

 ## What changed in v2.0.3

 The action no longer runs a second complete `conda build --output` render after a